yurakomarnitskyi/django-scraper/README.md

 3. `cat filename.json` or use DockerDesktop

 ### Managing Daemons
-To control daemons within the Snort container, open another bash window:
+To control daemons within the scrap container, open another bash window:

 `docker exec -it scrap bash`